bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 Note that how a person *feels* about their skill level is not included in these definitions!
 You may or may not consider yourself an expert in a particular subject, but may nonetheless function at that level in certain contexts.
-We will come back to the expertise of the Instructor and its impact -- positive and negative -- on teaching, in a few episodes.
+We will come back to the expertise of the instructor and its impact -- positive and negative -- on teaching, in a few episodes.
-For now, we are primarily concerned with novices, as this is The Carpentries' primary target audience.
+For now, we are primarily concerned with novices, as this is often our primary target audience.

 It is common to think of a novice as a sort of an "empty vessel" into which knowledge can be "poured."
 Unfortunately, this analogy includes inaccuracies that can generate dangerous misconceptions.
 In our next section, we will briefly explore the nature of "knowledge" through a concept